 No commercial support was received for this activity.

 Please ensure you are using the web browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of case managers, counselors, educators, dietitians, health and wellness coaches, medical assistants, nurses, nurse practitioners, office staff, optometrists, pharmacists, pharmacy technicians, physicians, PAs, psychologists, social workers, therapists and other HCPs who care for individuals with IDD.
+This activity is designed to meet the educational needs of case managers, counselors, educators, dietitians, medical assistants, nurses, nurse practitioners, office staff, optometrists, pharmacists, pharmacy technicians, physicians, PAs, psychologists, social workers, therapists and other HCPs who care for individuals with IDD.